 List of BOG Societies and representatives

-The BOG Secretary issues a call for resolutions twice a year, prior to the Annual Meeting and Joint Surgical Advocacy Conference (JSAC).
+The BOG Secretary issues a call for resolutions twice a year, prior to the Annual Meeting and the AAO-HNS/F Leadership Forum.
 Resolutions must be submitted 30 days prior to each of these meetings.
-For example resolutions to be considered at the BOG General Assembly meeting on Monday, October 5, 2009 must be submitted no later than Friday, September 4, 2009.
+For example resolutions to be considered at the BOG General Assembly meeting on Monday, March 16, 2015 must be submitted no later than Friday, February 13, 2015.

 Crafting Your Resolution

 There have been many great ideas that come forward in resolutions that are not considered or approved because they are not actionable or lack adequate information.
 When writing a resolution the following items need to be considered.